-Cut cigar and tip number 4 you will like
+Cut the cigar and you'll love tip no. 4

-The Cigar cutting and you'll like tip no. 4.
+The Cut a cigar and you'll like tip no. 4.
 But take your time and read through all the tips.
 How do you cut a Piramide, a Torpedo, a Belicoso?
 And a pajero?
-And what do you do with a "curly tail"?
+And what do you do with a „curly tail“?
 There are different cigar heads:

 • Tapered